sajidanower23/github-migration/README.md

 ```

+### Command line options

+-f,--from-host: From Host.
+Use `api.github.com` if it's github.com.
+Defaults to Enterprise Github.

+-t,--to-host: To Host.
+Similar to `-f`.
+Use `api.github.com` if it's github.com.
+Defaults to Enterprise Github.

+-k,--from-api-key: An API key generated from the `from-host`.
+-r,--from-repo: Source Repo, in the form `<owner>/<reponame>`.
+For example, `Microsoft/vscode`.

+-l,--to-api-key: Similar to `k`, but in the `to-host`.
+The `from-api-key` and `to-api-key`
+must belong to the same person.

+-s,--to-repo: Similar to the source repo name, in the form `<owner>/<reponame>`.

+-c,--user-map-file: Path to a CSV file containing information about all users
+relevant to the repository (ies).

+### User mapping

 If you would like user mapping between source and destination repository
 (relevant for a migration from Github Enterprise to github.com or vice-versa),
 then you want to pass in a CSV file with the `-c` option which includes user